 This program is available to qualified non-prior service (NPS) and prior service (PS) applicants enlisting for the minimum term of enlistment authorized by the Army enlistment computer system, known as REQUEST (usually it's a three or four year minimum enlistment obligation, depending on the current recruiting "needs of the Army").

-Applicant must have received a baccalaureate or higher degree.
+Applicants must have received a baccalaureate or higher degree.
 Applicants in their senior year of a 4-year college program may be enlisted into the Delayed Enlistment Program (DEP) contingent upon successful completion of a BA/BS.
 Army Reserve (USAR) OCS candidates do not require a BA/BS degree, but must have at least 90 semester hours toward a BA/BS.
 USAR Officers commissioned prior to degree completion must complete their baccalaureate degree prior to their consideration for promotion to Captain (O-3).

 Under the 9D OCS enlistment program, NPS applicants are guaranteed enrollment in OCS, upon completion of basic training.
 PS applicants go directly to OCS, skipping basic.